formatjs/formatjs/README.md

 ================

-This repository contains a [ReactJS][] Component Mixin to implement Internationalization features in a react component.
+This repository contains a [ReactJS][] Component Mixin to implement Internationalization features in a React component.
 The Intl Mixin provides a series of methods that can be used in the `render()` method of the component to provide date formatting, number formatting, as well as plural and gender based translations.

 ## Overview

-The `ReactIntlMixin` implements a [ReactJS][] Component [Mixin][] that adds three new methods to any React component, these method are:
+The `ReactIntlMixin` implements a [ReactJS][] Component [Mixin][] that adds these new methods to any React component:

  * `intlDate()` to format a date value
  * `intlNumber()` to format a numeric value
- * `intlMessage()` to format a complex i18n message
+ * `intlMessage()` to format a complex message

-In the case of `intlDate()` and `intlNumber()`, they are just sugar on top of [Intl.NumberFormat][] and [Intl.DateTimeFormat][] implemented by most modern browsers, it also add some caching mechanism to reuse the instances when possible to avoid a performance penalty of creating those objects over and over again, which happens to be very slow due to the machinery associated with it.
+`intlDate()` and `intlNumber()` are just sugar on top of [Intl.NumberFormat][] and [Intl.DateTimeFormat][], APIs implemented by most modern browsers.
+On top of them, React Intl Mixin uses an internal caching mechanism to reuse instances of `Intl.NumberFormat` and `Intl.DateTimeFormat` when possible to avoid the performance penalty of creating these objects over and over again.

-But `intlMessage()` is a far more interested piece, and it follows the same principle of defining a sugar layer on top of [intl-messageformat][], which is a library to support more advanced translation patterns that included complex pluralization and gender support.
-This library is based on the [Strawman Draft][] that is set to evolve [ECMAScript 402][] to provides a standardized way to concatenate strings with localization support in JavaScript.
+Similarly, `intlMessage()` is a sugar layer on top of [intl-messageformat][], a library to support more advanced translation patterns that include complex pluralization and gender support.
+This library is based on the [Strawman Draft][] that is set to evolve [ECMAScript 402][] to provide a standardized way to concatenate strings with localization support in JavaScript.

-In general, `intlMessage()` provides many different ways to add translations to any `render()` method in your react components, and provides the right hooks for your application to implement i18n in an effective way, including the ability to cache expensive objects created through `new IntlMessageFormat(pattern, locale, [optFieldFormatters])` to avoid string manipulations during the runtime process.
+In general, `intlMessage()` provides different ways to translate content in the `render()` method of your React components.
+It also provides the right hooks for your application to implement i18n in an effective way, including the ability to cache expensive objects created through `new IntlMessageFormat(pattern, locale, [optFieldFormatters])`.

-The patterns consumed by `intlMessage()` are the patterns supported by [intl-messageformat][], which is one of the industry standards used in other programming languages like Java and PHP.
-Although this format looks complex, professional translators know how to use.
-You can learn more about this format here: https://github.com/yahoo/intl-messageformat#how-it-works
+The data consumed by `intlMessage()` follows the same format supported by [intl-messageformat][], which is one of the industry standards used in other programming languages like Java and PHP.
+Although this format looks complex, professional translators are familiar with it.
+You can learn more about this format here: https://github.com/yahoo/intl-messageformat#how-it-works.

 ## Installation

 ### Browser

-1. Install with [bower][]: `bower install react-intl`
+1. Install with [bower][]: `bower install react-intl`.
 2. Load the scripts into your page.

 ```html